Yogesh30rajput/Devops/LinuxForDevops/README.md

 ln  path of file shortcutname = make a hardlink shortcut of a file (ln link)
                     [hardlink not deleted after main file deleted] Ex:- (ln /workspaces/Devops/LinuxForDevops/Demo/demofile.txt soft.tx)

+cut -b 1 filename    = it prints 1 byte from the file cut -b 1-4 filename  = it prints 4 bytes from the file